 Always give your finger a break now and then.
 It’s good practice to take it off before bed to let your skin breathe.
 While you’re doing that, go ahead and clean it up.
 Here are some tips to keep it shining:

 Our standard rings are water-resistant, not waterproof.
 Our jeweler has sealed the wood in with a durable jewelry resin, but try to remember not to swim or shower with it.
 Soap and water is fine to wash it, should you work up a good sweat outdoors.
 If the wood or antler inside gets wet, it will expand and ruin your ring.
-Obvious water damage to standard rings will void your one year “no hassle” warranty.
+Obvious water damage to standard rings will void your three year “no hassle” warranty.

 These guys are tough but it never hurts to clean up your band every so often.
 Wash with dish soap to get rid of any nasties.
 An old toothbrush can really get in there if you have an intricate design.
 Then shine with a little Windex.
 Viola!